artefactual/archivematica-docs/getting-started/quick-start/quick-start.rst

 .. quick-start-intro

-Archivematica is a free and open-source digital preservation system that is designed to maintain standards-based, long-term access to collections of digital objects.
-Archivematica is packaged with the web-based content management system AtoM for access to your digital objects.

 This guide will get you up and running with Archivematica for testing purposes.
 This is not a guide to install Archivematica for development or production - please see :ref:`Installation <installation>` for full installation instructions.

+This guide presents a standard, simple transfer and does not go into detail about Archivematica's advanced features.
+For more information about processing more complex content, see the :ref:`User manual <user-manual>`

 The instructions below are applicable to both the sandbox and an Archivematica virtual machine, unless otherwise noted.
-Which one you decide to use is up to you.

 *On this page:*

 * :ref:`Using the sandbox <quick-start-sandbox>`
-* :ref:`Installing on a virtual machine <quick-start-vm>`
+* :ref:`Installing on a local virtual machine <quick-start-vm>`
 * :ref:`Starting your first transfer <quick-start-transfer>`
 * :ref:`Ingest and normalization <quick-start-ingest>`
 * :ref:`AIP and DIP storage <quick-start-storage>`